Galician nationalism: Political nationalism in society

 Galician nationalist candidates received 19% of the vote in the elections of 2005 and 16% in 2009.

 From 2005 to 2009 Galicia was ruled by a coalition government between the Socialists' Party of Galicia (PSdeG-PSOE) and the Galician Nationalist Bloc (BNG).
 Unlike in other Spanish autonomous communities the conservative and pro-Spanish People's Party of Galicia (PPdeG) includes Galicianism as one of its ideological principles.
 Even the Spanish Socialist Party has a quite strong regional flavour in Galicia.
 This issue somehow explains electoral behaviour in Galicia and why nationalist parties have a reduced representation when compared to Catalonia and the Basque Country, as voters in Galicia may choose to go for Spanish parties promoting Galicianism depending on the circumstances.
 Spanish parties in Catalonia and the Basque Country do not have such a strong regional identity, but the Socialist Party in Catalonia has recently incorporated nationalist elements in its political discourse.

 A possible explanation for this political behaviour in pro-Spanish parties is that Galician identity is so embedded in Galicians that any political party willing to participate in elections must at least show some degree of interest in the promotion of Galicianism, but how it is done may vary greatly.

 The Galician Nationalist Bloc is itself a coalition of parties, which endorse independence, but not all individual members and parallel organizations within it support that idea.
 At present, BNG claims for sovereignty and independence, both political and economic.
 Other nationalist parties stand for outright independence, and until recently they only had representatives in local councils and not in the Galician Parliament.
 In the 2012 election the newly formed Galician Left Alternative, which includes pro-independence groups, overtook the BNG in Parliament, winning 9 seats.

 The present Galician Statute of Autonomy (1981) defines Galicia as a nationality.
 The Galician Government is currently drafting a new Statute of Autonomy where Galicia will most probably be defined as a nation (with declaratory but not legal value).

+According to a survey conducted by the CIS in 2020, 80.2% of Galicians are in favor of remaining part of the Spanish state, and 65.2% identify as both Galician and Spanish.